-Liam Stoker Editor, Current±
+Liam Stoker Editor-in-chief, Current±

-Liam is UK editor at Solar Media, the publisher of Current± and other titles including Solar Power Portal.
+Liam is editor-in-chief at Solar Media, the publisher of Current± and other titles including Solar Power Portal.
 Liam edits the UK-facing titles and has done since 2015, having joined the publisher as a reporter the same year.
 Previously, Liam has held positions at other London-based B2B publishers such as Pageant Media and Progressive Media.

 Recent articles by Liam Stoker